AmjadAlwadi/grady_gui/README.md

 # grady_gui
-A Gui interface for the CLI grady tool tkinter is needed
+A Gui interface for the CLI grady tool.\\
+tkinter is needed.